 The Union supports and trains Student Reps to understand and perform their role in greater detail.
 If a matter could not be resolved at the course level, the Union can then take it to a higher level.

-Student Rep training sessions will be taking place in October 2020 for you to attend to prepare you for the year ahead and to meet the Students’ Union team and other student representatives.
-Details of these training sessions are available here.
-If you would like further information, advice or have any questions then please send an email to Sadi Uswatul Ambia.
+Student Rep training sessions will be taking place in September and October 2021 for you to attend to prepare you for the year ahead and to meet the Students’ Union team and other student representatives.